About ACSA

 Marketing, Communications & Events Assistant

-Miss Jasmine Vonow has almost completed a Bachelor of Business Innovation and Entrepreneurship.
+Miss Jasmine VJasmine has completed a Bachelor of Business Innovation and Entrepreneurship.
 She has experience in business development and operation, and has a personal interest in marketing.
 This ACSA role is a fantastic stepping stone for Jasmine to launch her long term career aspirations in HR.
 She's as excited to join us at ACSA as we are to have her!

 Finance Officer

-Mr Darren Cossens (CPA, Public Practice Certificate, BBus(Accy)), is an accounting and business professional with 42 years’ experience in finance.
+Mr Darren CossensMr Darren Cossens (CPA, Public Practice Certificate, BBus(Accy)), is an accounting and business professional with 42 years’ experience in finance.
 The last 20 years he worked as a Business Manager of a secondary college in South Australia.
 He has extensive experience in business development, project management and grant application preparation.
 He has served as a member of a number of Boards (Primary and Secondary Schools), and at State Association level.
 Darren has also previously held roles as a Senior Accountant, CPA Sole Practitioner, and worked in the bank as a Investigating Accountant and Relationship Lending Manager.

 ACSA Awards